Frequently Asked Questions (FAQ)

 In all cases, please contact them first before contacting other departments.

-Exchange students can take both bachelor and master courses from all faculties, as long as there is capacity!
+Exchange students can take both bachelor and master courses from all departments, as long as there is capacity!
 This gives exchange students the best possible choice of courses.

 In addition, exchange students may occasionally cross-enroll in courses at the other universities in the University Alliance Ruhr (UA Ruhr).

 A list of the faculties, study programs and courses at TU Dortmund University can be found on our website Course Catalog.